More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Introduction

 Another important criterion for practical hash functions is how much randomness is required for the random seed.
-This can be measured in two way, i.e., by the required length of a uniformly random seed, and also by the entropy of the seed.
+This can be measured in two ways, i.e., by the required length of a uniformly random seed, and also by the entropy of the seed.
 While the importance of minimizing the former is obvious, the latter is also equally important, since it is quite difficult to prepare a perfect random number generator for real cryptographic systems.
+Trevisan's extractor is known to realize exceptionally good performance in terms of these criteria \cite{DPVR12,Trevisan}, but also has as a drawback that its computational complexity is larger than $O(n\log n)$ of the Toeplitz case (for details, see \cite{MPS12} and Appendix \ref{sec:note_on_efficiency}).

 The main goal of this paper is to construct explicitly random hash functions for privacy amplification that require smaller random seed lengths than in the previous literature, and still allow efficient implementations with complexity $O(n\log n)$ for input length $n$.
+This is of course aimed at reducing the implementation cost of physical random number generators (RNG), included in actual cryptographic systems.
 For achieving this goal, we use the concept of $\delta$-almost {\it dual} universal$_2$ hash function.
 We also use a new method for constructing extractors by concatenating $\delta$-almost {\it dual} universal$_2$ hash functions and conventional extractors.

 In addition to minimizing the seed lengths, we also present general methods that enable the use of non-uniform random seeds.
 These methods are general in the sense that they can be applied a wide class of extractors, including dual universal$_2$ hash function, as well as to conventional universal$_2$ hash functions.
-Here the minimum entropy is used as a measure that describes the randomness of the non-uniform random seed.
+The minimum entropy is used here as a measure that describes the randomness of the non-uniform random seed.
+These methods are not just meant as a clever trick for reducing the implementation cost of random number generators (RNGs), but rather a crucial technique for filling a gap between theory and practice of privacy amplification; that is, while there is no RNG available that outputs perfectly random seeds in practice, our methods can always be adopted in order to extract rigorously secure outputs from practical privacy amplification modules using imperfect RNGs as the random seed.
+Particularly, in the context of QKD, such non-uniformity of RNGs can be regarded as a new example of the imperfections of practical systems, which are studied extensively recently (see, e.g., \cite{TCKLK14} and references therein), and our methods are a serious countermeasure against it.